finbourne/luminesce-sdk-python/sdk/docs/SqlDesignApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.put_sql_to_query_design(body, validate_with_metadata=validate_with_metadata, opts=opts)

-        # [EXPERIMENTAL] PutSqlToQueryDesign: Make a SQL-design object from SQL if possible
+        # PutSqlToQueryDesign: Make a SQL-design object from SQL if possible
         api_response = api_instance.put_sql_to_query_design(body, validate_with_metadata=validate_with_metadata)
         pprint(api_response)